-- Never use fireworks while impaired by drugs or alcohol. - Anyone using fireworks or standing nearby should wear protective eyewear. - Never hold lighted fireworks in your hands. - Never light them indoors. - Only use them away from people, houses and flammable material. - Never point or throw fireworks at another person. - · Only light one device at a time and maintain a safe distance after lighting. - Never ignite devices in a container. - Do not try to re -light or handle malfunctioning fireworks. - Soak both spent and unused fireworks in water for a few hours before discarding. - Keep bucket of water nearby to extinguish fireworks that don't go off or in case of fire. - Never allow young children to handle fireworks. - Older children should use them only under close adult supervision. - Never use illegal fireworks.
+- Never use fireworks while impaired by drugs or alcohol. - Never hold lighted fireworks in your hands. - Never light them indoors. - Only use them away from people, houses and flammable material. - Never point or throw fireworks at another person. - Never ignite devices in a container. - Do not try to re-light or handle malfunctioning fireworks.

+- Never allow young children to handle fireworks. - Never use illegal fireworks.